+What about the Tanzanian population?
 Tanzanian people are known for their hospitality.
 They are very friendly and helpful.
 Tourism is an important source of income and therefore Tanzanian welcome visitors to experience their beautiful nature, wildlife and culture.
+Meeting the locals is one of the best ways to really learn more about a country.

 Most nationalities can get a tourist visa on arrival in Tanzania at the border ($50 per person, US Citizens $100 per person).
-This visa is valid for a period of three months.
+This visa for Tanzania is valid for a period of three months.
 You can also get your visa in advance at the embassy in your home country.
+This second option is practical as you do not have to wait for your visa at your arrival and can start your holiday in Tanzania in a relax way.
+This is even more important when you visit Tanzania during dry season (peak time).
 Check the visa rules before you go.

 Passports should have at least six months of validity after the final day of travel.

-You need to be vaccinated against Yellow Fever and you also need to have a Cholera stamp.
+You need to be vaccinated against Yellow Fever and you also need to have a Cholera stamp if you travel to Tanzania.
 Recommended in Tanzania: Hepatitis A and DTP (Diphtheria, Tetanus and Polio).
+We advise you to contact your doctor before leaving and get the necessary shots.

 Los Angeles: – 10 hours